wundergraph/cosmo/README.md

 Log into Cosmo Cloud, enter your Graph API Token and Graph variant, and the Assistant migrates over your Graph in just a few seconds.
 That's it, migrate over with a single click!

-## Getting Started
+## Demo Cosmo on your machine in 3 minutes

 ### Prerequisites

 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker Compose](https://docs.docker.com/compose/install/) (version 2+ only)

-Running cosmo is as easy as running a single command:
+Running cosmo is as easy as running a single command.
+It can take a few seconds (~30s) until all services are up and running.
+A seed container and few migrations are running in the background to bootstrap the platform.
+They might restart a few times until the database is ready.
+You can check the status of the services by running `make full-demo-status`.
+Once this command returns no services you proceed to the next step.

 ```shell
 make full-demo-up
 ```

-It can take a few seconds (~30s) until all services are up and running.
-A seed container and few migrations are running in the background to bootstrap the platform.
-They might restart a few times until the database is ready.
-You can check the status of the services by running `docker-compose -f docker-compose.full.yml ps`.

 2. Now, you can create a small demo project and start the router and subgraphs: